Our 2018 Dash Cam Recommendations & Top Picks

 BEST MODEL FOR PRICE & PERFORMANCE = BLACKSYS CH-200

-The BlackSys CH-200 is our top pick 2-channel Dash Cam for price and performance.
+The BlackSys CH-200 is one of our favorite 2-channel Dash Cams for price and performance.
 The BlackSys CH-200 is a welcome 2018 addition to the Dash Cams Australia 2-channel line up and is fast becoming a customer favorite.
 It delivers the best combination of performance, sophisticated features, reliability and value.

 The BlackSys CH-200 is a dual 1080P FULL HD Dash Cam with high quality Sony EXMOR CMOS sensors for excellent video quality.
 It doesn’t have a screen so is compact and discrete and is easily controlled via Wi-Fi to a smartphone.
 It also comes with integrated GPS to record vehicle speed and location.
 The BlackSys CH-200 is a proper Parking Mode Dash Cam with some of the most advanced and reliable parking mode features around to give you confidence while you are away from your vehicle (like 10 second pre-buffered parking mode recording and excellent settings customisation).
 It comes with an included 32GB Micro SD card and an optional dedicated BlackSys hardwire cable (for parking mode recording) also at a great price.